Archeelux/ryanhalpin.ie/src/portfolio/Smoking Youth Hoodie/smoking-youth-hoodie.md

 image: "/images/Photo 26-01-2020, 7 21 56 p.m..jpg"

 ---

-# **The back print was inspired by seeing young lads smoking johnny blues in there school uniforms in Canadian goose jackets sitting outside spar on there lunch.**
+# **The back print was inspired by seeing young lads smoking johnny blues in there school uniforms in Canadian goose jackets sitting outside spar on their lunch.**

-### 80% cotton 20% polyester.
+### -80% cotton 20% polyester.

-Twin needle stitching detailing.
+### -Twin needle stitching detailing.
-Three panel double fabric hood.
-Thumb holes in the cuffs.
+\-Three-panel double fabric hood.

+### -Thumbholes in the cuffs.
-Hanging loop on the back.
+\-Hanging loop on the back.
-Hidden pouch in front pocket for all your needs
+\-Hidden pouch in front pocket for all your needs